tedph-cyber/pong-server/README.md

 A: idk you tell me?

-Q: How do i run it
+Q: How to run it
-A: `go build -o pong main.go && ./pong :8080`
+A: `go build -o pong main.go`

 ![run](run.png)

-Heh!
-watch me replicate and do my version